-In the Children’s Heart Center cath labs, the cath team performs a wide range of diagnostic and therapeutic procedures, including:
+In the Children’s Heart Institute cath labs, the cath team performs a wide range of diagnostic and therapeutic procedures, including:

 - Diagnostic procedures: measuring pressure and oxygen levels in the heart, obtaining biopsies and evaluating the structures of the heart.